 This sound innocuous, but is not.
 It does not mention peace with Israel.
 It does not mention the two-state solution.
 But the main point is the third.

-Reversing that process now is as realistic as demanding that white Americans go back to where their ancestors came from, and returning the land to its original native owners.
+Reversing that process now is as realistic as demanding that white Americans go back to where their ancestors came from and return the land to its original native owners.
 It would mean the abolition of the State of Israel and the creation of a State of Palestine from the Mediterranean to the Jordan River, a state with an Arab majority and a Jewish minority.

 How can this be achieved without a war with a nuclear-armed Israel?
 How does this relate to peace?

 All serious Palestinian negotiators until now have tacitly conceded this point.
 I spoke several times with Yasser Arafat about it.
-The tacit understanding is that under a final peace agreement, Israel will undertake to take back a symbolic number of refugees, and that all the others and their descendents – now some five or six million – will receive adequate compensation.
-All this as a part of the two-state solution.
+The tacit understanding is that under a final peace agreement, Israel will undertake to take back a symbolic number of refugees and that all the others and their descendants – now some five or six million – will receive adequate compensation.
+All this is a part of the two-state solution.